vercel/next.js/packages/next-bundle-analyzer/readme.md

 }
 ```

-Since this plugin extends the [default analyzer config](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin), you may provide overrides accordingly.
+ℹ️ Since this plugin extends the [default analyzer config](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin), you may provide overrides accordingly.

 Then you can run the command below: